MattKotzbauer/night_walk/README.md

 ### A Walk in the Night: A 2-Dimensional Walking Sim

 A Walk in the Night is a handmade 2D walking simulator for Windows written in C++ and OpenGL.
-This game (in which admittedly more attention was given to code than art) displays a moody, rain-soaked environment that you slowly walk through with a little animated character.
+This game (in which admittedly more attention was given to code than art) displays a moody, rain-soaked environment that you slowly walk through as a little animated character.

 ![Game Image](./media/Screenshot1.png)